-No.14-43
+No.14-74

-August 18, 2014 Eisai Co., Ltd.
+December 1, 2014 Eisai Co., Ltd.

-EISAI SUBMITS MARKETING APPROVAL APPLICATIONS FOR ANTICANCER AGENT LENVATINIB SIMULTANEOUSLY IN EUROPE AND U.S.
+EISAI SUBMITS MARKETING AUTHORIZATION APPLICATION FOR ANTICANCER AGENT LENVATINIB IN SOUTH KOREA

-Eisai Co., Ltd. (Headquarters: Tokyo, CEO: Haruo Naito, "Eisai") announced today that it has submitted applications to regulatory authorities in the U.S. and Europe (the FDA and EMA respectively) for marketing approval of its novel in-house developed anticancer agent lenvatinib mesylate (lenvatinib) as a treatment for progressive radioiodine-refractory differentiated thyroid cancer (RR-DTC).
+Eisai Co., Ltd. (Headquarters: Tokyo, CEO: Haruo Naito, "Eisai") announced today that it has submitted its application to the regulatory authority in South Korea (Ministry of Food and Drug Safety) for marketing approval of its novel in-house developed anticancer agent lenvatinib mesylate (lenvatinib) as a treatment for progressive radioiodine-refractory differentiated thyroid cancer.
+Following the submission of marketing authorization applications in Japan, the United States and Europe, this marks the first time Eisai has submitted a marketing authorization application for lenvatinib in Asia.